 After hearing of the death of his stepson, Prince Lucerys Velaryon, at the hands of his nephew, Prince Aemond Targaryen, at Storm's End, Daemon, through his former mistress Mysaria, hired Blood and Cheese to infiltrate the Red Keep, and the two murdered Prince Jaehaerys, a son of Aegon II.

 The enemies made by Daemon during his earlier adventures came back to haunt the blacks when Ser Otto Hightower, now the Hand of the King of Aegon II, recruited the Triarchy to send a fleet against them.
 The Battle of the Gullet broke the Velaryon blockade of Blackwater Bay and killed Daemon's stepson, Jacaerys.

 Daemon abandoned Harrenhal when Aemond and Criston began marching on the great castle with a host of greens.
-Instead, Daemon flew Caraxes back to King's Landing and assisted Rhaenyra with capturing King's Landing to the blacks.
+Instead, Daemon flew Caraxes back to the capital and assisted Rhaenyra with the fall of King's Landing to the blacks.
 Daemon's lover, Mysaria, became mistress of whisperers in all but name.
 While Lord Corlys Velaryon suggested peace with their enemies and pardons for the greens, Rhaenyra and Daemon were more bellicose and vengeful.